(Last Updated On: 3rd April 2021)

 Deep Fried Mars Bar – Continuing with the fried portion of our menu, the good old deep fried Mars Bar is somewhat harder to come by than its legend suggests.
 The Haven chippie in Stonehaven claims credit for the invention in 1995, when they simply covered the well known chocolate bar in batter and threw it in the deep fryer.
 As you can see from the somewhat unfortunate looking shot above, I purchased one to try myself.
 I was actually expecting the batter to be thicker, so was pleasantly surprised that it was thin, almost tempura- like.
 And once again, it may look disgusting, but I’ll tell you now, it was seriously scrumptious.

 Where to get it – In Edinburgh, Piccante at the top end of Broughton Street and Clam Shell on the Royal Mile advertise them as a menu feature.
-But if you find yourself in another chippie, you could always just ask and I’m pretty sure they’d indulge you.
+But if you find yourself in any other old school chippie (not so much the newer more ‘gourmet’ ones), you could always just ask and I’m pretty sure they’d indulge you.

 Deep Fried Pizza – Just like it sounds; a pizza slice dipped in batter and deep fried.
 Oh my arteries!
 Apparently delicious.

-Where to get it – Pretty much any chippie in Edinburgh will do a version of this for you.
+Where to get it – Again, pretty much any old school chippie in Edinburgh will do a version of this for you.

 Where to get it – Stovies are the kind of thing little cafes where builders frequent will have on their rotating lunch menu in winter.
 In fact the only place I’ve had it is just such a little builders caf, The Thistle Sandwich Bar on Thistle Street in New Town.
 If you’re in the area, try your luck and see if they have it on the menu that day.
 If not, there’s always the good old greasy spoons Edinburgh has plenty of.
 Or you never know, you might just find a posh version on the menu of more upscale restaurants.